Did you know that the US has just 5% of the world’s population but 25% of the world’s prisoners?

 Why is the ‘land of the free’ the world’s #1 jailer?

-At Fair Shake we have been asking ourselves these sorts of questions about the criminal justice system as we develop our resource center and non-traditional reintegration program focused on responsibility, tenacity, positive & realistic thinking, and the importance of maintaining lasting relationships.
+At Fair Shake we have been asking ourselves these sorts of questions about the criminal justice system as we develop our resource center and non-traditional personal growth documents and tools focused on responsibility, tenacity, positive & realistic thinking, and the importance of maintaining lasting relationships.

 Have you ever wondered, ‘What do we gain from our investment in corrections?’
-We house, feed, and care for 2.3 million prisoners at an average cost of $24,000 per incarcerated individual per year.
-Over 95% of all prisoners will be released, yet nearly 70% of them will return to prison within 3 years, once again sponsored by our tax dollars.
+We house, feed, and care for 2.3 million incarcerated people at an average cost of nearly $30,000 per person, per year.
+Over 95% of all prisoners will be released, yet more than 75% of them return to prison within 5 years.
 Anticipated costs such as prisons, police, lawyers, judges, and parole are substantial on their own, but so too are the hidden externalized costs such as the deterioration of our cities, increased social anxiety, and expensive ‘welfare’ that could be better used in job creation, improved services, and supporting communities.
+The recidivism rate does not reflect the failings of the individuals coming home, it reflects our society’s lack of interest in demanding – and creating – better outcomes.

-Once formerly incarcerated individuals return to our communities they often lack ways to prove pro-social ambitions and employers, property managers, and neighbors are justifiably skeptical of their intent.
-They become marginalized and stigmatized, but when shunned by communities their chances for staying out of prison are further reduced.
+When formerly incarcerated individuals return to our communities they often lack ways to prove pro-social ambitions and employers, property managers, and neighbors may be skeptical of their intent.
+They may then feel marginalized and stigmatized.
 Desperation leads to poor decisions, producing greater risk for us all.
-By increasing awareness, sharing statistics, dispelling myths, and offering opportunities, Fair Shake works to demystify formerly incarcerated individuals and return them to their rightful status as free and accountable citizens.
+By increasing awareness, sharing statistics, dispelling myths, and offering opportunities, Fair Shake works to demystify the stereotype of the formerly incarcerated individual to help us all find ways to return our neighbors to their rightful status as free and accountable citizens.

-Though the main focus of Fair Shake will be to prepare people for success, our participants will also learn to brace for the worst: rejection, set backs, obstacles, and negativity.
+Though the main focus of Fair Shake will be to prepare people for success, Fair Shake supports individuals to brace for the worst: rejection, set backs, obstacles, and negativity.
 This is where they will find some of their greatest challenges.
 On many fronts prison life is vastly different from public life, which is one of the many reasons the transition process is very difficult.
 To learn more about the differences between prison life and life in society, check out Culture Shock!

 Fair Shake has developed and assembled references for all stakeholders.
 The Resource Directory is primarily focused on reintegration and support for formerly incarcerated individuals, but also contains valuable information for family members, correctional officers, employers, property managers, and community members to learn about and assist in their transition.